paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 An AI Knowledgebase implementation using RAG (Retrieval Augmented Generation).
 Underlying technologies are choice of LLM (either local or Copilot), Elastic for Vector search, with a Streamlit UI.
-Also provides Notebooks and other Python Scripts to ingest data into the Knowledgebase.
+Also provides Python Scripts / Notebooks to ingest data into the Knowledgebase.

+* quick explanation of what RAG is ###
+* quick explanation of tools used and why choosen ###

 # Setup